 Sports – Deep Tissue -Holistic – Pregnancy – Indian Head

 At Live Free we strive to offer all types of massage and during the long 9 months of pregnancy it can be very beneficial and provide one with relaxation, pain relief from muscle aches and help pregnancy run more smoothly.
 Our massage therapists have additional courses specifically in pregnancy massage and know when and where to apply pressure with keeping the safety of mum and baby at the forefront.
 We generally do not recommend pregnancy massage until the 12th week of pregnancy and you can have massage all the way up till your due date and beyond.
 The further along you are in the pregnancy changes the position to be massaged in, as you bloom we will have to treat you side lying and provide all the pillows, supports to make you comfortable on our massage tables.
 Our current massage therapist with pregnancy qualifications are Matthew and Cristina.

 Psychotherapy & Counselling

 Both Psychotherapy and Counselling fall under the umbrella term of ‘talking therapies’ where you the client works with a therapist to explore emotions, thoughts, feelings and one’s state of mind.
 The way we think can have a dramatic impact on not only our mental health but also our physical wellbeing.
 Our therapists at Live Free use a variety of techniques depending on the person and the individual situation.
 The focus is on you the client, and providing you with a safe, secure environment to explore your mental health in a way that creates lasting change.
 Often you will meet your therapist on a weekly basis but each person is unique as is the therapists process.
 Sessions can be done one to one, in small groups or as couples.
-Our therapists at Live Free are Sabu and Paula.
+Our therapist at Live Free is Sabu.